 On Movies & Media Birthday Party on Bald Mountain 75 years ago today, Disney's Fantasia — directed by Norman Ferguson — opened.
 It was the first of its kind in many ways, most notably in that it was the first film presented in stereophonic sound (a speaker was positioned, with others on either side of it).
 And it remains

-Film Reviews The Secret of Kells (2009) 2015 Update: This week, my coworkers threw a party for those of us — including me — who have autumn birthdays.
+Film Review The Secret of Kells (2009) 2015 Update: This week, my coworkers threw a party for those of us — including me — who have autumn birthdays.
 They asked me to recommend a movie that would fit our 90-minute party time span.
 I recommended The Secret of Kells.
 So we had an Irish-themed party, with bowls of excellent

 Looking Elsewhere Looking Elsewhere: October 11, 2015 Beatles medicine.
 End times zombies.
 Coens go Biblical.
 Do's and don'ts of filmmaking.
 Jedi versus Airbender.